City Hall station (IRT Lexington Avenue Line): Station layout

 According to the Railroad Gazette, all of the City Hall station's public areas were designed "with a view to the beauty of their appearance, as well as to their efficiency", since the station was "a great public work".
 One observer wrote that there was "not a straight line" in the entire station when it was completed.
 The travel magazine Travel + Leisure ranked the station 12th in its list of "the most beautiful subway stations in the world" in November 2009.
 A replica of the station was built for the feature film Fantastic Beasts And Where To Find Them.
-In addition, the station may have been the model for the Teenage Mutant Ninja Turtles' lair.
+According to NYTM officials, the station inspired the main characters' lair in the 1990 film Teenage Mutant Ninja Turtles.